Spherical Principal Curves: Proofs

-The next topological properties of the principal curves established in Euclidean space of Hastie and Stuetzle (1989) are still valid in spherical surfaces. \begin{proposition} (Measurability of index function) For a continuous curve f on a sphere, $\lambda_f(x)$ is measurable. \end{proposition} \begin{proposition} (Continuity of projection index under perturbation) If $x$ is not an ambiguity point for continuous curve $f$, then $\lim\limits_{\epsilon \to 0}\lambda_{f+\epsilon g}(x) = \lambda_{f}(x)$. \end{proposition} In the proof of Proposition 3, we use the triangle inequality on a sphere.
-Moreover, by the smoothness and compact domain of $f$; $[0,1]$, we have a more efficient tool for verifying Theorem 2 and 3. \begin{proposition} (Uniform continuity of projection index under perturbation) $\lim\limits_{\epsilon \to 0}\lambda_{f+\epsilon g}(x) = \lambda_{f}(x)$ uniformly on the set of non-ambiguity points of $f$.
+By the definition of $\lambda_{f_\epsilon}(x)$, we obtain $\lambda_{f_{\epsilon}}(x) \notin C$; thus, $| \lambda_{f}(x)-\lambda_{f_{\epsilon}}(x)| < \eta$.
+It completes the proof. \end{proof} \end{proposition} In the proof of \Cref{conti}, it is possible to apply the triangle inequality on a sphere because the sphere is a metric space equipped with its geodesic distance.
+The following proposition is an important tool for verifying Theorem 2. \begin{proposition} (Uniform continuity of projection index under perturbation) $\lim\limits_{\epsilon \to 0}\lambda_{f+\epsilon g}(x) = \lambda_{f}(x)$ uniformly on the set of non-ambiguity points of $f$.
 That is, for every $\eta > 0$, there exists $\delta > 0$ such that for any non-ambiguity points $x$, if $|\epsilon| < \delta$, then $|\lambda_{f_{\epsilon}}(x)-\lambda_{f}(x)| < \eta$. \end{proposition} For guaranteeing uniform continuity of projection index, it is required that $|f''|$ is bounded.
-A proof is similar to that of Proposition 3; thus, we omit the proof, which can be provided on request. \begin{proposition} Spherical measure of the set of ambiguity points of smooth curve $f$ is 0. \end{proposition} Detailed steps for a proof of Proposition 5 are similar with those of Hastie and Stuetzle (1989); thus, we omit the proof, which can be provided on request.
+It is directly followed by smoothness of $f$ and compactness of $[0,\, 1]$.
+A proof is similar to that of Proposition 3; thus, we omit the proof. \begin{proposition} Spherical measure of the set of ambiguity points of smooth curve $f$ is 0. \end{proposition} Detailed steps for a proof of Proposition 5 are similar with those of \cite{Hastie}.